HazyResearch/meerkat/meerkat/contrib/mimic/README.md

 ## Prerequisites

 1. Access to MIMIC is limited to credentialed users.
 Researchers seeking to use the database must follow the instructions [here](https://mimic.mit.edu/docs/gettingstarted/).
+    - Ensure that you have requested Google BigQuery access to **both** [MIMIC-IV](https://physionet.org/content/mimiciv/1.0/) and [MIMIC-CXR](https://physionet.org/content/mimic-cxr/2.0.0/) by clicking "Request access" at the bottom of both pages ([here](https://physionet.org/content/mimiciv/1.0/) and [here](https://physionet.org/content/mimic-cxr/2.0.0/)).
+    - Ensure that you have requested Google Cloud Storage access to [MIMIC-CXR](https://physionet.org/content/mimic-cxr/2.0.0/) by clicking "Request access" at the bottom of the page [here](https://physionet.org/content/mimic-cxr/2.0.0/).

 2. This integration accesses MIMIC data through the [Google Cloud Platform](https://cloud.google.com/gcp) API (via BigQuery and Google Cloud Storage).
 You must have:

-    - A valid Google account.
+    1. A valid Google account.
 This should be the same email address as your credentialed user account on [physionet](https://physionet.org/content/mimic-cxr/2.0.0/) (prerequisite 1).
-    - A GCP project that can be billed for data transfer.
+    2. A GCP project that can be billed for data transfer.
 MIMIC data is "Requester Pays" on GCP.

 ## Getting Started